 I worked through the problems of the ribs and started tying on stringers.
 This has gone well.
 Happy with the general shape of the canoe.
 Amazingly, the stringers did pull ribs into place pretty well.
 I did check the rocker, part way through, and adjusted sawhorses to try to keep rocker on track.
 At the end, I shortened the stems and came down closer to the end ribs (as noted in videos).
 Note: Ribs mortises were pegged with bamboo skewer sticks and I did more than suggested but not all.
 Note: Blue tape in picture above is where I CA glued a wormhole in hopes to add strength.

-I did have to block up in a few spots to compensate to smooth shape because I did not want to pull to far away from the keel.
+I did have to block up in a few spots to compensate and smooth the shape because I did not want to pull the rib to far away from the keel.
 I also pulled a few ribs out of the mortise on one side and cut off 1/8 to 1/4 inch right in the boat.
 I was trying to get keel contact the best I could.
 One should be careful not to block too much.
-This is a wood project and nothing in my world is perfect.
+This is a wood project and nothing in my wood world is perfect.

 The stringers finished off at the stem more easily than I thought they would.
 I tried Brian’s pruning saw method but scared up the stem a lot.
 So, I cut ribs with my dovetail saw first and used a 3/4 inch (very sharp) chisel to make adjustments and fitted the stringers to the stem easily.
 Glued the keel on earlier and left my stainless steel screws in place (no pegs).
 When we build the stems we could have bull-nosed the outside right away.
 It was not too bad rounding it on the boat but…